greatgrisha/opus-rust/README.md

 parallel_moves = board.generate_moves_for_pieces_parallel(piece_sq_list)
 print("Parallel moves for pieces:", parallel_moves)
 ```
+_see the, sample.py and the batch_generation.py also, pref-full.py, this would contain every function there is, and it would be just, simple yet efficient representation of the api._
 ## Performance Benchmark

 [perfomance benchmark, just use, the algorithim, that play the random move at the increasing or specific depth, to test the, perfomance, of this program.]